dvcoders/15sp-dvhacks/README.md

 Absolutely, people go to hackathons without teams all the time.
 We'll have some time at the beginning of people to find a team.

 #### I've never been to a hackathon before.
-Is that ok?
+Is that OK?

-That's more than ok.
+That's more than OK.
 Hackathons are the perfect time to learn new skills, and we'll have plenty of on-site mentors and workshops specifically for new hackers.